Connect with us

 Crawley haven’t kept a clean sheet since last year (a goalless draw with Colchester) so the 39/5 on offer the visitors to win by three is tempting, alongside the 2/1 available for a Bristol win to nil.

-MK v Preston.
+MK Dons v Preston.

 With Bristol scarpering off into the distance, the battle for second-place is still very much up for grabs as Preston travel to Stadium:mk over the weekend.

-Separated by only a point, both teams will be aware that a draw could see Swindon overtake them both – provided they beat – so we'd expect this to be a lively affair.
+Separated by only a point, both teams will be aware that a draw could see Swindon overtake them both – provided they beat Notts County – so we’d expect this to be a lively affair.

 However, the last five meetings between the two have all ended in draws and the 49/20 available on yet another one here seems a plausible outcome – in addition to both teams to score at 19/25.